Warning for Insubordination

 • A responsibility implied in the job description

-An employee is held responsible for an insubordination if he/she either verbally refuses to obey the order or perform the task or delays the work for a long period.
-In addition, any kind of verbal disrespect, such as rude behavior, insult, swearing, curse, mocking, eye-rolling, physical intimidation, etc, falls in the category of insubordination.
+An employee is held responsible for insubordination if he/she verbally refuses to obey the order, perform the task, or delay the work for a long period.
+In addition, any kind of verbal disrespect, such as rude behavior, insult, swearing, cursing, mocking, eye-rolling, physical intimidation, etc., falls into the category of insubordination.

-Dealing with insubordination is not an easy task for an employer as disciplining and ending the contract are not always the answers.
+Dealing with insubordination is not easy for an employer, as disciplining and ending the contract are not always the answers.
 Some of the considerations for an employer are:

-• In some cases, the law protects an employee e.g. if the employee is involved in a protected job.
-The employers need to consider the legal aspects before taking any actions against insubordination.
+• In some cases, the law protects an employee, e.g., if the employee is involved in a protected job.
+Employers need to consider the legal aspects before taking any action against insubordination.

-• The employer has to consider the culture, situation and the relationship between the person who was disobeyed and the person who disobeyed.
-Sometimes, the relationship is so informal that the employee argues in a normal tone which is taken as disrespect by the supervisor.
+• The employer has to consider the culture, situation, and relationship between the person who disobeyed and the person who disobeyed.
+Sometimes, the relationship is so informal that the employee argues in a normal tone, which is taken as disrespect by the supervisor.

-• It is to be made certain that the instruction or order was not misunderstood.
+• It is to be ensured that the instruction or order is not misunderstood.

-• It is also important to see how and in what circumstances, the supervisor gave the order.
-For instance, if an employee had to meet a deadline for an important project and the supervisor overloads the employee with another task, his refusal might not attract a disciplinary action from the employer.
+• It is also important to see how and under what circumstances the supervisor gave the order.
+For instance, if an employee had to meet a deadline for an important project and the supervisor overloaded the employee with another task, his refusal might not attract disciplinary action from the employer.

 • Any history of insubordination is also considered.

-• The severity of insubordination has to be analyzed as well for the appropriate disciplinary action.
+• The severity of insubordination has to be analyzed for the appropriate disciplinary action.

-• If an employee is refusing to perform an order which is illegal, unethical, unsafe or against policies of the company, it does not fall under the category of insubordination.
+• If an employee refuses to perform an order that is illegal, unethical, unsafe, or against the company’s policies, it does not fall under the category of insubordination.

-Organizations usually have policies regarding how to deal with insubordination.
-After an assessment of all the factors, the employer usually gives a verbal warning which may be followed by a written warning.
-If the behavior of the employee continues, it results in the termination.
+Organizations usually have policies regarding insubordination.
+After assessing all the factors, the employer usually gives a verbal warning, which may be followed by a written warning.
+If the employee’s behavior continues, it results in termination.

 Date